jacksonisidor/NBAproject/visualization/ASG_Factors.md

 <img src="https://user-images.githubusercontent.com/108153124/260263143-2f9109d5-4b10-4872-b974-96fc57145c25.png" alt="All-Star's Experience Level" width="400" height="500">

 Players with 5 years of experience have made the all-star game the most, with the majority being between 3 and 7 years.
 Despite the clear bell-shaped chart indicating a potential factor, I am hesitant to include it in my model.
 This is because I do not know if experience itself is truly the determining factor in being an all-star.
 I would argue it is more likely that this level of experience/age is when players perform the best, and therefore get selected based on that peformance.
 For example, I expect a player with less experience to make the all-star game if they perform as well as someone older.
 Basically, I believe including all the other performance metrics negates the need for experience level as a factor.

+## Conclusion
+These preliminary visualizations provide valuable insights into the factors that contribute to all-star selections.
+VORP, usage percentage, minutes per game, offensive and defensive metrics, win percentage, and starts all appear to influence all-star status.
+This initial analysis will guide further statistical tests evaluating factors to build a robust all-star prediction model.